-Notes on Area D requirements:
+\NOTES on Area D requirements;

-Non-Science majors may fulfill Area D, at EGSC, by taking two four-hour lab science courses (sequence not required) and three hours of mathematics; OR by taking three four-hour lab science courses.
+Non-Science majors may fulfill Area O, at EGSC, by taking two four-hour lab science courses (sequence not required) and three hours of mathematics; OR by

 Allied Health Professional Majors, including Nursing, are required to complete a sequence of two four-hour lab science courses (excluding ISCI 1101, GEOL 1121 or 1122).
-Please refer to the major requirements for the four-year program to which the student intends to transfer.
+Please refer to the major requirements for the four-year program to which the student intends to transfer

 Students cannot satisfy Area D with combinations of BIOL 1103 & BIOL 1107 or BIOL 1104 and BIOL 1108.
-Students cannot use credit for both BIOL 1103 and 1107 and/or for both BIOL 1104 and BIOL 1108 towards their degree programs.
+Students cannot use credit for both BIOL 1103 and 1107 and/or for both BIOL 1108 towards their degree programs.